mountwebs/blomstre-planttracker/README.md

 # Blomstre
 Blomstre is a prototype for a personal planttracker.
-It shows you if your plants need water.
+It shows you if your plants is happy or if it needs water.

 It was made on a one day sprint and was a part of the [SALTs](https://salt.study/) bootcamp in Stockholm fall 2020.